12th October 2019.

 style of the tuft and big mustache, this Navakanda statue may belong to the 17th to 18th

-and Chennimalai of Kongu region have the Navakanda statues.
+Century Nayak period.
+Apart from Pulikuthi hero stones, Vijayamangalam, Thingalur, and Chennimalai of the Kongu region have the Navakanda statues.
 These Navakanda

-statues are usually erected, at the place where the Navakandam took place.
+statues are usually erected at the place where the Navakandam took place.
 This

-Navakandam might have been practiced in the temple or this may
+Navakandam might have been practiced in the temple, or this may have been brought and installed from elsewhere.

 At Avinashi, Avinashi Lingeswarar Temple, we happened to